microbiaki/2021-06-15-WHOI-R/index.md

   {% endif %}
   workshop,
   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
+During the course, we will use the gapminder dataset; you can download it here <a href=https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_data.csv> here </a>
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors